 To further enhance patient acceptance and engagement in psychological treatment, patients and providers need to know about psychological treatments.
-Health professionals should have sufficient understanding of the biopsychosocial model of pain and how to appropriately assess and refer patients for behavioral health treatment.^{250,281} This can be accomplished by improving training and education in pain management^{26,282,283} and initiating public campaigns to reduce stigma and enhance public awareness of the biopsychosocial aspects of pain.284 As noted in other sections of this report, the lack of health insurance coverage for psychological services has also been cited as a significant barrier to adequate pain management (see Section 3.4.2 Insurance Coverage for Complex Management Situations).
+Health professionals should have sufficient understanding of the biopsychosocial model of pain and how to appropriately assess and refer patients for behavioral health treatment.^{252,283} This can be accomplished by improving training and education in pain management^{26,284,285} and initiating public campaigns to reduce stigma and enhance public awareness of the biopsychosocial aspects of pain.286 As noted in other sections of this report, the lack of health insurance coverage for psychological services has also been cited as a significant barrier to adequate pain management (see Section 3.4.2: Insurance Coverage for Complex Management Situations).
 Both a need for trained pain psychologists and appropriate incentives are required to fill the work gap.
-Although several organizations have identified policy recommendations to close gaps in access to pain management services,^{285,286} coverage barriers persist.
-These barriers continue to hinder patients' access to skilled behavioral health providers, integrated and multidisciplinary care, and (for OUD and SUD) co-morbid treatment, as required.^{287-290}
+Although several organizations have identified policy recommendations to close gaps in access to pain management services,^{287,288} coverage barriers persist.
+These barriers continue to hinder patients' access to skilled behavioral health providers, integrated and multidisciplinary care, and (for OUD and SUD) co-morbid treatment, as required.^{289-292}

-Gap 1: Access to evidence-based psychological and behavioral health approaches for treating chronic pain and mental health comorbidities (e.g., PTSD, depression, anxiety, mood disorders, SUD) is limited by geography, reimbursement, and education in primary care and specialty care settings.
+- GAP 1: Access to evidence-based psychological and behavioral health approaches for treating chronic pain and mental health comorbidities (e.g., PTSD, depression, anxiety, mood disorders, SUD) is limited by geography, reimbursement, and education in primary care and specialty care settings. - RECOMMENDATION 1A: Increase access to evidence-based psychological interventions, including the full range of treatment deliveries (e.g., in-person, telehealth, internet self-management, mobile applications, group sessions, telephone counseling) and hub-and-spoke models.

-- Recommendation 1a: Increase access to evidence-based psychological interventions including alternative treatment delivery (e.g., telehealth, internet self-management, mobile applications, group sessions, telephone counseling) and hub-and-spoke models. - Recommendation 1b: Educate physicians, dentists and health care providers on the benefits of psychological and behavioral health treatment modalities in the multidisciplinary approach to acute and chronic pain management. - Recommendation 1c: Improve reimbursement policies for integrated, multidisciplinary, multimodal treatment approaches that include psychological and behavioral health interventions through traditional and nontraditional delivery methods (e.g., telehealth, internet self-management, mobile applications, group sessions, telephone counseling).
+- RECOMMENDATION 1B: Educate physicians, dentists, and health care providers on the benefits of psychological and behavioral health treatment modalities in the multidisciplinary approach to acute and chronic pain management. - RECOMMENDATION 1C: Improve reimbursement policies for integrated, multidisciplinary, multimodal treatment approaches that include psychological and behavioral health interventions through traditional and nontraditional delivery methods (e.g., in-person, telehealth, internet self-management, mobile applications, group sessions, telephone counseling).